JorgeLGonzalez/dungeon_crawl_p2p/README.md

 ## Rollbacks

-GGRS depends on rollbacks, which I don't fully understand.
+GGRS depends on rollbacks.
 We need to do at least two things:

 1. Call `add_rollback` on the spawn command for each entity bundle that may need rollbacks.
-This adds the Bevy GGRS Rollback component.
+This adds the Bevy GGRS `Rollback` component.
-2. Register specific components for rollback with a specific strategy (clone or copy) in `main` via the `rollback_component_with_clone` or `rollback_component_with_copy` methods.
+2. Register specific components for rollback snapshots with a specific strategy (clone or copy) in `main` via the `rollback_component_with_clone` or `rollback_component_with_copy` methods.
+This tells Bevy GGRS to store a snapshot of these for every frame (discarding them as they lose utility).
+3. If the resource or component is critical to the state, add it to the frame checksum via the `checksum_component` or `checksum_resource` App method.
+This way it will be included in the frame checksum used to detect if clients fall out of sync.

 So for `Player` for example (in [spawn_players](./src/systems/spawn_players.rs)) we use `add_rollback` and in main we register `Player` and `Transform` for rollback.
-We probably will need to add other Components that are added to Player when we add Sprite etc, especially if a Player will be despawned. `MoveThrottle`, for example, might need registration.
-But basic testing does not reveal that.
+We probably will need to add other Components that are added to Player when we add Sprite etc, especially if a Player will be despawned.

 See [Extreme Bevy Detecting Desyncs tutorial](https://johanhelsing.studio/posts/extreme-bevy-desync-detection) for more info